connorcerf/global-layoff-risk-analysis-sql/README.md

 Organizations can use similar tracking mechanisms internally to:

-- Pause hiring during contraction periods
+- Hold off on hiring if the industry shows signs of slowing
-- Adjust growth projections
+- Update growth plans based on current trends
-- Reallocate capital proactively
+- Shift spending priorities when needed

 ---